Harvey Mudd Math Alumnus Elected Fellow of Royal SocietyMay 6, 2016

 Following is the news release shared by Queen Mary University of London:

 Professor Jack Cuzick from Queen Mary University of London (QMUL) has been elected as a new Fellow of the Royal Society.
 The election is in recognition of his achievements in the application of basic science discoveries to the practice of medicine, particularly preventive medicine in cancer.

 The Royal Society is the oldest scientific academy in continuous existence, dating back to the 1660s, with a purpose of recognising, promoting, and supporting excellence in science and encouraging the development and use of science for the benefit of humanity.

 Its Fellowship is made up of the most eminent scientists, engineers and technologists from or living and working in the UK and the Commonwealth.
 Past Fellows and Foreign Members have included Isaac Newton, Charles Darwin, Albert Einstein and Stephen Hawking.

 Professor Jack Cuzick, Director of QMUL’s Wolfson Institute of Preventive Medicine and head of the Centre for Cancer Prevention, said: “I’m delighted to be elected as Fellow of the Royal Society.
-It is a huge honour to be part of such a historic and influential scientific institution.
-This election is also an important step in helping preventive medicine to be recognised as a serious scientific endeavour.”
+It is a huge honor to be part of such a historic and influential scientific institution.
+This election is also an important step in helping preventive medicine to be recognized as a serious scientific endeavor.”